The History of HNF

-Allison Moore, founded the Hereditary Neuropathy Foundation upon learning of her sudden onset of CMT, which was brought on after she received a chemotherapy agent (Vincristine) that is toxic and contraindicated for people with CMT or for those with a family history of CMT.
-After this frightening and life-changing experience, Allison made a passionate commitment to changing things for people living with CMT.
+Allison Moore founded the Hereditary Neuropathy Foundation upon learning of her sudden onset of CMT, which was brought on after she received a chemotherapy agent (Vincristine) which is toxic and contraindicated for people with CMT or for those with a family history of CMT.
+After this frightening and life-changing experience, Allison made a passionate commitment to changing the outlook for people living with CMT.

 Since 2001, HNF has grown exponentially and spread its reach worldwide.
-In 2010, the Centers for Disease Control and Prevention awarded a multi-year grant to HNF to create a National CMT Resource Center.
-This cooperative agreement will result in a premiere site for the world to connect to all things related to CMT, a place where people affected by the disease, those who care for them, and medical professionals can find comprehensive resources, essential information, and educational materials about Charcot-Marie-Tooth disease.
+In 2010, the Centers for Disease Control and Prevention (CDC) awarded a multi-year grant (UDD000713) to HNF to create a National CMT Resource Center.
+This cooperative agreement resulted in comprehensive resources, essential information, and educational materials targeted to patients, caregivers and medical professionals.

 There has been incredible research progress since 2007 when HNF formed the Therapeutic Research In Accelerated Discovery (TRIAD) program.
 Allison leads the organization with one goal in mind: to support CMT patients and their families and to ensure that one day there are treatments and cures for CMT.